 Unfortunately, making the leap to premium audio also involves using specialty software, since iTunes and iOS do not support FLAC as a format.
 Mac users can employ a free open source program called Fluke to allow their FLAC content to play inside iTunes.
 Likewise, you’ll have to use apps for iOS like VLC Player, Dan Leehr’s bluntly titled FLAC Player or Onkyo’s HF Player for FLAC playback on your iPhone or iPod.
 Since version 3.1, Android includes native FLAC support, making the transition slightly easier for Google fanboys.

-A few audiophile streaming services also exist, such as the France-based Qobuz, which offers 16-bit/44.1kHz FLAC-quality streaming for roughly double the cost of a Spotify subscription.
-Although interesting, these options are new without a long proven track record.
-We’d recommend waiting if you live stateside.
+A few audiophile streaming services also exist, such as the uber-hyped Tidal, which offers 16-bit/44.1kHz FLAC-quality streaming for roughly double the cost of a Spotify subscription.

 But even if you can’t be bothered with making the jump to lossless, focusing on listening to higher quality 320 kbps songs can still make a huge difference.
 Spotify gives premium subscribers the option of streaming at this quality — all that’s required is a quick settings change, which you can learn about here.